A refined transversality theorem on linear perturbations and its applications

 Next, we show $B\subset \Sigma$.
 Let $\pi\in B$ be an arbitrary element.
 Then, we can express $\pi_i(x)=ax$ ($a\in\R$) for all $i=1\ld \ell$.
 Set $\wt{x}=-\frac{a}{2}$.
 Since $d(g+\pi)_{\wt{x}}=0$, we obtain $\pi\in \Sigma$.

-Finally, we explain an advantage of using a result from the viewpoint of Hausdorff measures with this example.
-Since any subset of $\mathcal{L}(\R,\R^\ell)$ whose Hausdorff dimension is less than $\ell$ has Lebesgue measure zero in $\mathcal{L}(\R,\R^\ell)$, we cannot estimate the Hausdorff dimension of the bad set $\Sigma$ by transversality results from the viewpoint of Lebesgue measures.
-On the other hand, by \cref{thm:immersion} which is a result from the view point of Hausdorff measures, we can estimate the Hausdorff dimension of the bad set, such as $\HD_{\mathcal{L}(\R,\R^\ell)}\Sigma\leq 1$. } \end{example}
+Now, by using this example, we explain an advantage of \cref{thm:immersion} compared to \cref{thm:immersion2}.
+Since any subset of $\mathcal{L}(\R,\R^\ell)$ whose Hausdorff dimension is strictly smaller than $\ell$ has Lebesgue measure zero in $\mathcal{L}(\R,\R^\ell)$, we cannot estimate the Hausdorff dimension of the bad set $\Sigma$ by \cref{thm:immersion2}.
+On the other hand, by \cref{thm:immersion}, we have an estimate of the Hausdorff dimension of the bad set, such as $\HD_{\mathcal{L}(\R,\R^\ell)}(\Sigma)\leq 1$.
+For example, we consider the case of $\ell\geq 3$.
+Since a ``surface" such as a 2-dimensional sphere has Lebesgue measure zero in $\mathcal{L}(\R,\R^\ell)$, we cannot exclude the possibility that the bad set is such a 2-dimensional set by \cref{thm:immersion2}.
+On the other hand, by using \cref{thm:immersion}, we can conclude that the bad set is never equal to a ``surface" such as a 2-dimensional sphere, since $\HD_{\mathcal{L}(\R,\R^\ell)}(\Sigma)\leq 1$.} \end{example} Here, we give a remark on the assumption \cref{eq:appmain1_second} of \cref{thm:appmain1}. \begin{remark} {\rm In \cref{thm:appmain1}, let $X=V=\R$ and let $f$ and $g:\R\to \R^\ell$ $(\ell \geq 2)$ be the mappings defined in \cref{ex:immersion}.
+Then, $\Sigma_1$ in \cref{thm:appmain1} is expressed as follows: